tacman/mailtrap/sfcasts/attachments-images.md

 Up here, in the top right, we see "Attachment (1)" - just like we expect.
 Click this and choose "Terms of Service.pdf" to download it.
 Open it up and... there's our PDF!
-Our space lawyers actually made this document fun - and it only cost us $500/hour!
+Our space lawyers actually made this document fun - and it only cost us 500 credits/hour!
-Investor money well spent!
+Investor credits well spent!

 Next, we're going to remove the need to manually set a `from` to each email by using events to add it globally.